Isshwarya/food-menu-voting/README.md

 o Voting for restaurant menu (Old version api accepted one menu, New one accepts top three menus with respective points (1 to 3) o Getting results for current day

-### Requirements:

-Solution should be built using Python and preferably Django Rest Framework, but any other framework works App should be containerised
-Project and API Documentation
-• Tests

-### Extra points

-HA Cloud Architecture Schema/Diagram (Preferably Azure) Usage of Linting and Static typing tools

 ## Solution details

 ### Documentation

-Swagger documentation for REST APIs is available at http://0.0.0.0:8000/swagger/
+Swagger documentation for REST APIs is available at http://0.0.0.0:8000/swagger/.
+Before that, web server should be started to serve swagger and please follow the section on how to deploy webserver.

 ### Entities in the system